-Where a student has suspended on health grounds that are related to an existing disability or a new health condition, which is likely to last 12 months or more, the student should be signposted to Disability Services to discuss appropriate support.
-More broadly, students who have suspended should be encouraged to check the availability of support with individual services as there may be limited access to some areas of Student Services for suspended students.
+Where a student has suspended on health grounds that are related to an existing disability or a new health condition, which is likely to last 12 months or more, supervisors or the school postgraduate team should signpost the student to Disability Services to discuss appropriate support.

 Students approaching the end of a period of suspension that has been granted for health reasons may be required to produce a letter from a medical practitioner confirming that the student is fit to return to studies.

+Where a longer suspension is required

 If towards the end of a period of suspension the student is not fit to return to studies, they must apply for a further suspension of study before the first one ends.